MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 For an overview of test objects and terminology, see [Test objects and terms](test-objects-overview.md).

-## Clients/tools that support copy, clone, or import operations
+## Clients/tools that support copy, clone, or import

 Depending on the Azure DevOps version you use, you can use the clients or tools listed in the following table to copy/clone or import test plans, test suites, or test cases.